ISRO facilities: Satish Dhawan Space Centre

+SSLV Launch Complex

 SLC is an under construction spaceport of ISRO, located in Kulasekarapattinam, a coastal village in Thoothukudi district of Tamil Nadu.
 After completion, it will be the second launch facility of ISRO which will cater smaller rockets such as the SSLV and private sector's launch vehicles.

-- Thumba Equatorial Rocket Launching Station
+Thumba Equatorial Rocket Launching Station

 TERLS which is located in Thiruvananthapuram, is used to launch sounding rockets.